Conformations and Cycloalkanes

-Just to bring you up to speed, here’s what we mentioned in the last post.
-At the bottom, I’ll also correct a little fib I made.
+Just to bring you up to speed, let’s quickly review the last post.
+And at the bottom, I’ll also correct a little fib I made in the last post.

-2. While the two chair forms of cyclohexane itself are completely indistinguishable, this is not true in most cases.
+2. The two chair forms of cyclohexane itself are completely indistinguishable, but this is not true in most cases.
 For example, in 1-methylcyclohexane, one chair conformer has an axial methyl group, and in the other the methyl group is equatorial.
 These are conformational isomers, or simply, “conformers”.

 3. At room temperature, these two conformations are in rapid equilibrium with each other.
 There is an activation barrier of about 10 kcal/mol for this interconversion, since the high-energy “half-chair” conformer is an intermediate in this process.
 Trying to observe both conformations of 1-methylcyclohexane at room temperature with a device for taking “molecular snapshots” (an NMR spectrometer is what we use – more precise details on this in future posts) results in a blurred picture.
 Like an old camera trying to take pictures of spokes on a moving bicycle wheel, the “shutter speed” is too slow, and the result is that the images blend together to give an average.
 Using this device, it’s simply not possible to see both cyclohexane conformers of 1-methylcyclohexane at room temperature.